colincummins/redlike/README.md

 # redlike
-A Redis-like concurrent key-value store written in Rust
+A Concurrent Key-Value Store written in Rust